+When is national Talk Like A Pirate Day?
 Talk Like a Pirate Day is celebrated on September 19th every year.
 It was initially created on June 6, 1995.
-However, the creators – John Baur (“Ol’ Chumbucket”) and Mark Summers (“Cap’n Slappy”) – decided to move the date from June 6 (which is D Day, or the day of Allied invasion of Normandy during World War II) out respect for that date in history.
+However, the creators – John Baur (“Ol’ Chumbucket”) and Mark Summers (“Cap’n Slappy”) – decided to move the date from June 6 (which is D Day, or the day of Allied invasion of Normandy during World War II) out of respect for that date in history.
 International Talk Like a Pirate Day then found its place on September 19 and is celebrated on that date every year.

-29 Talk Like a Pirate Day Activities, Lessons, and Projects
+OVER 29 Talk Like a Pirate Day Activities, Lessons, and Projects for Kids

 There are a lot of cool things you can do with pirates during your lessons like: